colalb1/Interest-Rate-Forecasting/README.md

 I will defer further mathematical explanation to Section **3.2.1** of [the reference book](https://www.amazon.com/Interest-Rate-Models-Practice-Inflation/dp/3540221492) for brevity.

 A few main issues of the Vasicek model are that it allows for negative interest rates due to the unconstrained movement of the $\sigma dW(t)$ term, unrealistic constant volatility/reversion speed, and the assumption that the process is based on the normal distribution.
-The following model addresses the negative interest rates.
+The **CIR** model addresses the negative interest rates.

 **Cox-Ingress-Ross (CIR):**